 If you're worried about your health, or the health of the person you care for, speak to a doctor or GP.

-School nurses visit schools and are normally happy to speak with you about any of your health concerns.
+School nurses visit schools and are usually happy to speak with you about any of your health concerns.

 Counsellors work in a variety of places, including schools, hospitals and youth centres.
 Their job is to listen carefully and give advice – in a private setting.

 Local mental health nurses can offer emotional support and advice about mental health conditions.
-If your parent has a "community psychiatric nurse", you can talk to the nurse about your parent's illness and how you can help your parent cope.
+If the person you care for has a "community psychiatric nurse", you can talk to the nurse about their condition and how you can help them cope.

 If you're worried about your own mental health, you can find support through the children and young people's mental health services (CYPMHS).
-There are services all over the country, giving support to young people with mental health conditions.
+There are services all over the country helping young people with mental health conditions.